-Common Name Species Name Status General Habitat Description Habitat Present Effects Determination Potential for Occurrence/Rationale California tiger salamander - central California DPS Ambystoma californiense pop.
-1 FT, ST Inhabits annual grasslands, oak savanna, mixed woodland edges, and lower elevation coniferous forest.
-Requires underground refuges, especially ground squirrel burrows, vernal pools, or other seasonal water sources for breeding.
-Breeding occurs December through February in fish-free ephemeral ponds.
-A No Effect Presumed Absent: The BSA does not contain fish-free ephemeral ponds necessary for breeding.
-The only known occurrence of the species in Stanislaus County is in 1912, and this population is known to be extirpated.
-Due to the lack of suitable habitat and lack of recent regional occurrences, the species is presumed absent in the BSA.
-Bird Species burrowing owl Athene cunicularia SSC The species inhabits arid, open areas with sparse vegetation cover such as deserts, abandoned agricultural areas, grasslands, and disturbed open habitats.
+Common Name Species Name Status General Habitat Description Habitat Present Effects Determination Potential for Occurrence/Rationale burrowing owl Athene cunicularia SSC The species inhabits arid, open areas with sparse vegetation cover such as deserts, abandoned agricultural areas, grasslands, and disturbed open habitats.
 Can be associated with open shrub stages of pinyon-juniper and ponderosa pine habitats.
 Nests in old small mammal burrows, but may dig own burrow in soft soil.
 Nests are lined with excrement, pellets, debris, grass, and feathers.
 The species may use pipes, culverts, and nest boxes, and even buildings where burrows are scarce.
-Breeding occurs March through August (below 5,300 feet).
-A No Effect Presumed Absent: The BSA consists primarily of active roadways in a residential area, and does not include deserts, grasslands, or agricultural areas.
-No burrows or nests were observed within the BSA during biological surveys conducted on July 12 th 2023.
-Additionally, there is only one recent (2003) CNDDB occurrence of the species in Stanislaus County, located approximately 13.5 miles south of the project area.
-Due to the lack of suitable habitat and distance from recent occurrences, the species is presumed absent from the BSA. cackling (=Aleutian Canada) goose Branta hutchinsii leucopareia DL A smaller variation of the highly variable Canada goose species.
+Breeding occurs March through August (below 5,300 feet). НР No Effect Presumed Absent: The BSA does contain potentially suitable burrowing owl habitat in the Riverdale Park and Fishing Access area.
+However, no burrows or nests were observed within the BSA during biological surveys conducted on July 12 th , 2023.
+Additionally, there is only one recent (2003) CNDDB occurrence of the species in Stanislaus County, located approximately 11.5 miles southwest of the project area.
+Due to the distance from recent occurrences, the species is presumed absent from the BSA. cackling (=Aleutian Canada) goose Branta hutchinsii leucopareia DL A smaller variation of the highly variable Canada goose species.
 Inhabits tundra habitats in summer, and lakes, marshes, and fields in winter.
 Nests are usually located near water, open tundra, or cliff edges.
 The species feeds by grazing on stems and shoots of a wide array of grasses, sedges, and aquatic plants.
-Feeds in flocks by walking on A No Effect Presumed Absent: The BSA does not contain suitable nesting habitat, such as tundra, lakes, marshes, fields, or cliff edges.
-Additionally, there have been no recent CNDDB occurrences of the species in Stanislaus County.
-Due to the lack of suitable habitat and recent regional occurrences, the species is presumed absent from the BSA.
+Feeds in flocks by walking on land or by submerging head and neck underwater.
+Individuals mate for life.
+Nests consist of plant material lined with down feathers.
+Females lay 4-6 eggs, and young are led from nest 1-2 days after hatching.
+The species is highly migratory, with flocks nesting in Alaska and Canada, and wintering in California and the Gulf Coast. НР No Effect Presumed Absent: The BSA does contain potentially suitable habitat in the Riverdale Park and Fishing Access area.
+However, no individuals of this species were observed during biological surveys conducted July 12 th , 2023.
+Additionally, there have been no recent CNDDB occurrences of the species in Stanislaus County, and no recent ebird.org reports.
+Due to the lack of suitable habitat and recent regional occurrences, the species is presumed absent from the BSA. least Bell's vireo Vireo bellii pusillus FE, SE Summer resident of southern California inhabiting low elevation riparian habitats in the vicinity of water and dry river bottoms.
+Prefers willows, baccharis, A No Effect Presumed Absent: The BSA does not contain riparian habitats necessary for this species.
+Additionally, the nearest recent (2009) occurrence of the species is located